Is My Child Ready for Kindergarten? A Complete Kindergarten Readiness Assessment & Checklist

 • Knows at least 20 letter sounds

-• Knows print direction (that we read top to bottom and left to right)
+• Understands print direction (top to bottom and left to right)

 • Holds a book correctly (not upside down)